jpnance/wwwsplit/README.md

 ## Wish List
 These are the features that I'm most interested in adding to wwwsplit, roughly in order.
-* The ability to create your own segments without having to know any JavaScript.
 * Anchor the final segment to the bottom of the segment list display so that it's always clear what your PB is.
 * Fully fleshed-out "slow load" and "quick load" features; wwwsplit currently has simple quick load support.
-* Best splits mode wherein you're racing against your best splits for each segment rather than your fastest overall run.
-* Practice mode that focuses on timing one particular new trick, similar in concept to the "lap" function on many stopwatches.
+* The ability to delete a set of segments.
+* The ability to manipulate existing segments.
+  * Delete
+  * Reorder
+  * Duplicate
+  * Merge
 * More stats, maybe even converting "More Likely" into a rolling average.
   * Possible time save
   * Previous segment
   * Percentile needed to PB
+* Best splits mode wherein you're racing against your best splits for each segment rather than your fastest overall run.
+* Practice mode that focuses on timing one particular new trick, similar in concept to the "lap" function on many stopwatches.
 * Support for user-supplied CSS, especially on a per-splits level.
 * Re-imagine the timer interface in general to always be a particular height, maybe predominantly showing the current segment with a little bit of information about the previous and next segments.
 * Collapsible segment groups so you can, for instance, combine "1-1," "1-2," and "1-3" into one group called "World 1."